Global dynamics of GDP and trade

 Comparing Eq.~(\ref{trdlog}) with Eq.~(\ref{logistic}), we note that $x$, $a$ and $b$ translate, respectively, to $T$, $\tau_1$ and $\tau_2$.
 Hence, from the integral solution of $T(t)$, which will be in the same form as Eq.~(\ref{sologis}), we will get a convergence of $T \longrightarrow k_T = \tau_1/\tau_2$, when $t \longrightarrow \infty$.

-The fitting of the integral solution of Eq.~(\ref{trdlog}) with the trade data~\citep{ustd,cntd,jptd,detd,uktd,intd} is shown in all the lower linear-log plots in Figs.\ref{f1}~to~\ref{f6}.
+The fitting of the integral solution of Eq.~(\ref{trdlog}) with the trade data~\citep{ustd,cntd,jptd,detd,uktd,intd} is shown in all the lower linear-log plots in Figs.~\ref{f1}~to~\ref{f6}.
 The values of $\tau_1$ (the relative annual growth rate of trade), $k_T$ (the predicted upper limit of trade) and $t_{\mathrm{nl}}$ (when nonlinearity sets in), using which we fit the model equation with the data, are given in Table~\ref{t1}.
-In Figs.\ref{f1}~to~\ref{f6} we see that the model fitting for trade in the lower plots largely resembles the features of the model fitting for the GDP in the upper plots.
+The consistency of the model fitting is statistically summarized in Table~\ref{t2}, which gives the mean $\mu_T$ and the standard deviation $\sigma_T$ of the yearly relative variations of the actual trade data~\citep{ustd,cntd,jptd,detd,uktd,intd} with respect to the logistic function.
+In Figs.~\ref{f1}~to~\ref{f6} we see that the model fitting for trade in the lower plots largely resembles the features of the model fitting for the GDP in the upper plots.
 This is very much true for USA, Japan, Germany and UK on the one hand and China on the other.
 In the case of India, the upper plot for GDP is more regular than the lower plot for trade, as can be seen in Fig.~\ref{f6}.
 The overall similarity between the two plots implies that there is a high correlation between the GDP and the trade of a country.
 Country-wise values of the GDP-trade correlation are in the second last column of Table~\ref{t1}.
 We look into this matter more closely in Sec.~\ref{sec6}.